aslobodyan/2020-September/README.md

 Last command runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Task Description
+## Some comments from me:
+Original task is here: `./2020-September/src/assets/`

-There are separate components for each task `./2020-September/src/components/App/App.tsx`.
+I created separate component for each task ( Please see `./2020-September/src/components/App/App.tsx` for details).